solex2006/Pull-my-leg-request-tutorial/README.md

 <br>

 Cheese looked to their left, and saw Mirror.
-"Mirror, you're... like me too?
+"Who are you?
+Are you... like me too?
 What does this mean?"

 <br>